ogecko/alpaca-benro-polaris/docs/stellarium.md

 [Home](../README.md) | [Hardware Guide](./hardware.md) | [Installation Guide](./installation.md) | [Using Stellarium](./stellarium.md) | [Using Nina](./nina.md) | [Troubleshooting](./troubleshooting.md) | [FAQ](./faq.md)

-# Using Stellarium with Benro Polaris
+# Using Stellarium and Sky Safari Pro
 ## Telescope Control Compatibility
 The Alpaca Benro Polaris Driver supports both the Alpaca ASCOM and SynScan protocols.
 This opens up a wide range of Telescope Control applications now compatible with the Benro Polaris.
 Out of all those listed, we recommend Stellarium PLUS and Stellarium Desktop.